Jackie Wilson: Tributes and legacy

 Van Morrison recorded a tribute song called "Jackie Wilson Said (I'm in Heaven When You Smile)" on his 1972 album Saint Dominic's Preview.
 It was covered by Dexys Midnight Runners in 1982.

 After Wilson's death, Michael Jackson paid tribute to him at the 1984 Grammy Awards.
 Jackson dedicated his Album of the Year Grammy for Thriller to Wilson, saying, "Some people are entertainers and some people are great entertainers.
 Some people are followers.
 And some people make the path and are pioneers.
 I'd like to say Jackie Wilson was a wonderful entertainer.
 He's not with us anymore, but Jackie, where you are I'd like to say, I love you and thank you so much."

 In 1985, the Commodores recorded "Nightshift" in memory of Wilson and soul singer Marvin Gaye, who had both died in 1984.

 Wilson scored a posthumous hit in Europe when "Reet Petite" topped the charts in the Netherlands, the Republic of Ireland and the United Kingdom in 1986.
 This success was likely due in part to a new animated video made for the song, featuring a clay model of Wilson, that became popular on the BBC2 TV network in the latter country.
 The following year, Wilson's posthumous charting success in the United Kingdom continued when he hit the UK Singles Chart again with "I Get the Sweetest Feeling" (number three) and "(Your Love Keeps Lifting Me) Higher and Higher" (number 15).

 In Berry Gordy's 1994 autobiography To Be Loved (named for one of the hit tunes he wrote for Wilson), Motown's founder stated that Wilson was "The greatest singer I've ever heard.
 The epitome of natural greatness.
 Unfortunately for some, he set the standard I'd be looking for in singers forever".

+In 1991, Jimmy Barnes recorded a cover of Higher and Higher for his Soul Deep album.